ipcrmdemo/abc123/README.md

 fffffasdfadfsfasdfasfdsafadsfaffahkj
 ### Run testsfdsadfdsadfsdfsdffsdffd
 asdfsaffsdfsdfsdfasdfafddfsadfdsfsdfsdf
-This service comes with some rudimentary tests as a good stsaasdfadfdfartingsdfasdf point for writing your own.
+This service comes with some rudimentary tests as a gadsfasdfood stsaasdfadfdfartingsdfasdf point for writing your own.
 Use the followinfg command to exesasdfasfadfasdffcute the tests using Mavfen:fadsfasfdfaasdfasdfsdfdsf fasdfasfadfa